Starset: Vessels (2016–2018)

 Rob Graves, who produced Transmissions, announced on January 26, 2016, that the making of Starset's second record has "officially commenced".
 Along with the announcement of European tour dates supporting Breaking Benjamin, Starset announced their second album, which Bates said would be more stylistically diverse than the previous, ranging in genre from metal to pop.
 On October 4, 2016, Starset posted to their social media an image from a graphic novel produced by Marvel Comics as a tie-in to The Prox Transmissions.
 The 88-page graphic novel was co-written by Dustin Bates and Peter David, illustrated by Mirko Colak, and released in September 2017.

 The album's first single, "Monster" was released on October 28, 2016.
 On November 4, 2016, Starset announced their upcoming album Vessels, which was released on January 20, 2017.
 The album debuted at number 11 on the Billboard 200 albums chart.
 The band spent much of 2017 touring in support of the album.
 The band toured with Black Satellite in the first half of 2017.
-In July 2017, the band performed at Seether's Shaun Morgan's "Rise Above Fest", alongside Shinedown and Halestorm.
+In July 2017, the band performed at Seether frontman Shaun Morgan's "Rise Above Fest", alongside Shinedown and Halestorm.
 A second single from the album, "Satellite", was released in August 2017, peaking at number 12 on the Billboard Mainstream Rock Chart.

 The band would continue touring through the first half of 2018, though Bates said he would likely take a break before pursuing a third album with the band.
-Instead, he was planning on releasing music under a different project name - MNQN - which would be far more electronic-based.
-Bates stated that he also had been working on some progressive rock styled music that he intends to release as well, though he did not disclose when, or if, it would be released under the Starset name.
-In April 2018, the band announced they had signed to Fearless Records, and released a music video for the Vessels track "Ricochet".
+Instead, he was planning on releasing music under a different project name, MNQN, which would be far more electronic-based.
+Bates stated that he also had been working on some progressive rock–styled music that he intended to release as well, though he did not disclose when, or if, it would be released under the Starset name.
+In April 2018, the band announced that they had signed to Fearless Records and released a music video for the Vessels track "Ricochet".
 An alternate acoustic recording of the song was also released shortly after.

-In August 2018, the band released a second version of the Vessels track "Bringing it Down", along with announcing a deluxe edition of the album, titled Vessels 2.0.
+In August 2018, the band released a second version of the Vessels track "Bringing it Down" and announced a deluxe edition of the album, titled Vessels 2.0.
 Nine new tracks appeared on Vessels 2.0, consisting of "reimagined", acoustic, and remixed versions of songs from the original Vessels along with a cover of "Love You to Death" by Type O Negative.
 The album was released on September 28, 2018.
 The press release for Vessels 2.0 also stated that the band had plans to release their third studio album in 2019.
-MNQN's self-titled debut album released on April 4, 2019, and a live date at of the Wonderbus Music and Arts Festival in Columbus, Ohio, on August 18, 2019, was announced.
+MNQN's self-titled debut album released on April 4, 2019, and a live date at the Wonderbus Music and Arts Festival in Columbus, Ohio, on August 18, 2019, was announced.
 Much like Starset, the MNQN project features a fictional backstory, based on the titular artificial intelligence created by the Sentience Corp.